navasnoozy/taskmanagerpro/README.md

 - **TypeScript** - Type safety
 - **Material UI (MUI)** - Component library
 - **Redux Toolkit** - State management
   > Since I'm already using TanStack Query, using Redux Toolkit is redundant because TanStack Query supports caching and provides more than enough state management for this kind of app.
-However, I used it for task UI state management.
+However, Even though it is redundant,I used it for task UI state management.
 - **React Query (TanStack)** - Server state & caching
 - **React Hook Form + Zod** - Form handling & validation
 - **React Router** - Routing